dgor82/dgor82.github.io/dev_style_guide.md

 - I = Interface Segregation Principle
 - D = Dependency Inversion Principle

-## Mixed Paradigm

-I follow a mixed paradigm approach to coding, following the mixed-paradigm nature of C# itself.
-This means blending object-oriented (OO) principles for system organisation at the larger scale according to SOLID principles with a functional programming style (FP) for most of the actual code construction at the smaller scale (i.e. avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating the group of classes that require statefulness).

-This approach reduces side effects, making the code more predictable, easier to test and more suitable for concurrency and parallelism.
-To achieve this it helps to draw on Lambdas, LINQ, pattern matching, switch-expressions etc. (all natively supported by C#).
-Despite my mantra for a single language across the entire system, I'd consider mixing a F# project into the .NET solution for backend code in experimental / pet projects only (unless circumstances and team skills allow it for a commercial project).
-After all, it is one of the small luxuries of the .NET ecosystem that C# and F# both run on the Common Language Runtime (CLR) and can easily be mixed in a single solution.

-Previously I was considering the cautious introduction of [Language-Ext](https://github.com/louthy/language-ext) into commercial projects.
-It's a popular 3rd-party library to move C# even closer to FP, e.g. by allowing monadic composition for elevated types beyond just IEnumerables (which C# already supports natively via LINQ) like `Option<>`, `Task<>` or `Either<>`.
-After further deliberation I have distanced myself from that idea in favour of 'paradigmatic integrity' and the more crystallised approach described above.

 ## Design by Contract

 DbC, inspired by Bertrand Meyer, the inventor of the Eiffel language, ensures that software components interact based on clearly defined specifications.
 This formal agreement on expected inputs, outputs, and side effects between components leads to more reliable and robust system behaviour, facilitating easier debugging and validation of software correctness.
 This complements the TDD approach described further above.
 I believe in a pragmatic application of DbC by limiting its use to the outer edges of each component, i.e. where it interfaces with other components or third-party libraries.

+## Mixed Paradigm (OO ∩ FP)

+I follow a mixed paradigm approach to coding, following the mixed-paradigm nature of C# itself.
+This means blending object-oriented (OO) principles for system organisation at the larger scale (SOLID etc.) with a functional programming style (FP) for most of the actual code construction.
+This means avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating the group of classes that require statefulness.

+This approach reduces side effects, making my code more predictable, easier to test and more suitable for concurrency and parallelism.
+To achieve this, I draw on Lambdas, LINQ, pattern matching, switch-expressions etc. (all natively supported by C#).
+Despite my mantra for a single language across the entire system, I'd consider mixing a F# project into the .NET solution for backend code in experimental or pet projects, and in commercial projects when team skills allow for it.
+After all, it is one of the small luxuries of the .NET ecosystem that C# and F# both run on the Common Language Runtime (CLR) and can easily be mixed in a single solution without InterOp-related friction.

+Previously I was considering the cautious introduction of [Language-Ext](https://github.com/louthy/language-ext) into commercial projects to move C# even closer to FP.
+After further deliberation I have distanced myself from that idea in favour of 'paradigmatic integrity', i.e. to avoid:
+a) going too much against the grain of C#
+b) extreme dependency on a heavy-weight but only medium-popular library
+c) reduced readability of my code for most C# devs out there

+Instead, I have created my own library of light-weight monadic wrappers, i.e. the bare minimum to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) in C#.

-## Use of Monadic Wrappers
+### Use of Monadic Wrappers

-### `Option<T>` vs. Nullable Reference Types (C# specific)
+#### 1) Instead of Nullable Reference Types: `Option<T>`

 `From [8SPHE]`